Glowing Plant project: Project funding

 Using Kickstarter, the project's founders raised $484,000 on June 8, 2013.
 This was significantly more than the initial target of $65,000.

-Seeds were initially scheduled to be delivered in April 2014.
+Seeds were initially scheduled to be delivered in April 2014, and subsequently scheduled for the fall of 2014.
 In March 2016, delivery of seeds was forecast for 2016 on the Glowing Plant website.
 The company encountered difficulty in producing plants that emit significant amounts of light, resulting in a transition to producing moss that emits a patchouli scent.
 They later announced via email December 2017 that the company was permanently ceasing operations.

 Methods

 Biocurious planned to tweak the biobrick containing six genes, including luciferin-regenerating enzyme and luciferase from fireflies.
 During initial development, they would use Agrobacterium to test the transfer of the genetic circuit.
 When producing the final product, they intended to instead use a gene gun to avoid issues related to regulation of GM plants.
 Over the course of the project, several plants were mentioned as being recipients, including Arabidopsis thaliana, Nicotiana tabacum, and roses.
 Issues surrounding the production included the difficulty of moving the six component genes of the metabolic pathway, increasing the dim light produced by the plant following insertion, and preventing the pathway from being silenced.